whiteprints/whiteprints/.github/PULL_REQUEST_TEMPLATE.md

 ## ⚖️ Contributor License Agreement

-By making a contribution to this project, I (the contributor) hereby certify that
+By making a contribution to this project, I (the contributor) hereby certify that:

-- my contribution intentionally submitted for inclusion in this project shall be licensed under the license of the file(s) modified or created, without any additional terms or conditions.
+- my contribution intentionally submitted for inclusion in this project shall be licensed under the license and copyright of the file(s) modified or created, without any additional terms or conditions.
 - I represents and warrants, on behalf of my employer or other principal **if** I am acting within the scope of my employment or otherwise as the agent of a legal entity, that I have the right and authority to make my contribution under these terms.
 - The contribution was created in whole or in part by me and I have the right to submit it under the license of the file(s) modified or created; **or**
 - the contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the license of the file(s) modified or created.